Submission of articles

 Please use British -ise spelling style consistently throughout your manuscript.

-In editing the manuscript, you are advised to consult our publication

-    template, which will be obligatory if the article is accepted for
+In editing the manuscript, you are advised to consult our publication template, which will be obligatory if the article is accepted for publishing.

-    publishing.

-    The acceptance of the article automatically implies the transfer of

-    copyright to Public Sector Economics.
-Manuscripts are accepted for review

-    with the understanding that the same work has not been published (except in

-    the form of an abstract), that it is not under consideration for publication

-    elsewhere, that it will not be submitted to another journal while under

-    review process for Public Sector Economics, and that its submission for

-    publication has been approved by all of the authors.
-More about Copyright

-    policy can be found here.
+Authors retain the copyright on the papers published in PSE, but grant the right of first publication to the journal.
+Papers accepted for publication or already published in PSE can be published by the authors in other publications only with the permission of the Editorial Board, and strictly with proper notice of its publication in PSE.
+Manuscripts are accepted for review with the understanding that the same work has not been published (except in the form of an abstract), that it is not under consideration for publication elsewhere, that it will not be submitted to another journal while under review process for Public Sector Economics, and that its submission for publication has been approved by all of the authors.
+More about Copyright policy can be found here.

 Disclosure and conflict of interest

 All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed as influencing the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Examples of potential conflicts of interest that should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding (more at COPE’s web page).
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 Correction and retraction policy